Coping With Epilepsy Neurofeedback Practitioner Directory

 • Some individuals may experience a mild side effects that are tolerable but can stay with the medication(s).
 (It's either take the medication(s) or risk the seizure(s) which in turn 'may' endanger you and put you at a risk for brain damage)

 • Some individuals may not experience any side effects at all for a period of time, then develop a tolerance (or resistance) - then side effects begins to manifest; and if ever this becomes the case, then one must consult with their Epileptologist or Neurologist; for it may be that the dosage may need to be decreased or it may be that seizures are 'changing' and you need to be re-evaluated again.
-It may also mean it might be a time to change your anti-epileptic drug or anti-epileptic drugs or adjust them accordingly or even having to have a full Neurological Work-Up.
+It may also mean it might be a time to change your AED or AEDS or adjust them accordingly or even having to have a full Neurological Work-Up.

 • Some individuals develop side effects not long after beginning the medication and it must be discontinued and monitored by the Epileptologist or Neurologist.
 DO NOT EVER STOP THE MEDICATION YOURSELF!